Meet Your Team

 I have been described as kind, compassionate, caring, and sweet.
 When not working, I love being in nature hiking, biking and swimming.
 I am a bookworm and love to read.
 I also love taking pictures and spending time with family and friends.

-Rehabilitation Assistant
+Rehabilitation Assistant/ Speech Language Pathology Assistant

-Humera Badar (She/Her)
+Humera Badar (she/her)

 Speech-Language Pathology Assistant (in Canada)